alibaba/async_simple/docs/docs.en/Executor.md

 ## Executor

 Executor is the key component for shceduling coroutine.
 A lot of the open-sourced coroutine frameworks would offer an executor, which contains thread pool and corresponding scheduling strategy.
 When user uses these frameworks, user couldn't use his/her original executor.
-So future\_lite designs a set of APIs to decouple coroutine with Executor.
+So async_simple designs a set of APIs to decouple coroutine with Executor.
 Programmers could use their original executor in async_simple by implementing these APIs.

 ### Use Executor